 Utility

-It is used to interpret customer behavior and choices.
+In Theory of Consumer Behaviour, It is used to interpret consumer behavior and choices.
 A key concept in the theory of consumer choice or behavior is utility, which helps explain how people divide up their limited resources among different products and services in order to optimize their well-being.

 Definition